Admissions Timetable & Checklist

 For Nursery and Kindergarten, the teachers will have an opportunity to get to know your child through his/her play while you get to know the teachers and learn more about the program.
 The parents and teachers will have an in-depth discussion about your child’s home life, parents’ long-range goals, goals of the curriculum, how the school partners with families in an ongoing relationship to support the healthy development of the child and the class, and answer any questions you may have.

 For First Grade, parents and a Kindergarten and Grades teacher will have an in-depth discussion about your child’s educational background, parents’ long-range goals, the class community, the curriculum, how the school partners with families in an ongoing relationship to support the healthy development of the child and the class, and answer any questions you may have.
-During this time, your child will receive an Extra Lesson assessment to gain a picture of the child’s sensory-motor development for academic readiness.

 8. School Entrance: Upon enrollment, you can expect to receive the following to support your transition into the school:

 - A family mentor from your child’s class will be in touch to invite you to upcoming school events and support any questions you may have.